Pathology Medical Education

 About Our Pathology Training

 The Department of Pathology at Beth Israel Deaconess Medical Center (BIDMC), a major teaching hospital of Harvard Medical School, is committed to providing state-of-the-art training to prepare physicians and scientists for leadership roles in pathology and academic medicine.

-Three Resident Training Pathways
+Four Resident Training Pathways

-First, we offer three resident training pathways:
+We offer three resident training pathways:

 - Our combined anatomic pathology/clinical pathology (AP/CP) pathway provides comprehensive training in all areas of tissue diagnostics and laboratory medicine.